-This module will focus on practice issues in health and social care, ensuring students develop an understanding of important concepts such as multi-agency working and critical reflective practice.
+This module will focus on practice issues in health and social care, ensuring you develop an understanding of important concepts such as multi-agency working and critical reflective practice.
 The concept of assessments within health and social practice will be introduced.
 Awareness of personal, professional and ethical values are further explored within health and social care practice.
-The first placement takes place during this module, and will enable students to experience health and social care practice, linking theory to practice.
-This will enable students to share their experience and knowledge with their peers.
+The first placement takes place during this module, and will enable you to experience health and social care practice, linking theory to practice.
+This will enable you to share your experience and knowledge with your peers.

-The module will enable students to reflect on the utility of evidence in practice to support and inform effective health and social care and enable effective decision making.
+The module will enable you to reflect on the utility of evidence in practice to support and inform effective Health and Social Care and enable effective decision making.
 It will support the initial awareness of the importance of research and evidence-informed practice, and its utility for and in practice.
-The module will develop the foundational skills to support the student’s ability to critically review evidence-informed practice and consider the effective utility of practice informed research.
-The module will support student confidence in their own skills of critical reflection and support them with initial decision-making processes with a view to empowering them to communicate possible changes in practice where incongruence exists.
-Students will be introduced to appropriate ethical frameworks required to protect the rights, dignity and safety of those involved, but also which challenge the values and beliefs of self.
+The module will develop the foundational skills to support your ability to critically review evidence-informed practice and consider the effective utility of practice informed research.
+The module will support confidence in your own skills of critical reflection and support you with initial decision-making processes with a view to empowering you to communicate possible changes in practice where incongruence exists.
+You will be introduced to appropriate ethical frameworks required to protect the rights, dignity and safety of those involved, but also which challenge the values and beliefs of self.

-This module is designed to encourage students to critically identify the tensions between legal, ethical and professional responsibilities from the perspective of health and social care practice.
-Students will be assisted to further explore their own values and belief systems through a legal, ethical and professional lens.
-Students will be supported to develop their knowledge regarding key pieces of health and social care legislation, professional codes of practice and organisational policies and procedures.
+This module is designed to encourage you to critically identify the tensions between legal, ethical and professional responsibilities from the perspective of health and social care practice.
+You will be assisted to further explore your own values and belief systems through a legal, ethical and professional lens.
+You will be supported to develop your knowledge regarding key pieces of health and social care legislation, professional codes of practice and organisational policies and procedures.
 The application of these on service provision, the service user and the professional will be examined.
 The module will consider what it means to be an accountable practitioner in contemporary health and social care practice.

-This module is designed to explore diverse local and global perspectives of practice provision in field of health and social care.
+This module is designed to explore diverse local and global perspectives of practice provision in field of Health and Social Care.
 This will incorporate a recognition of intercultural issues relevant to practice.
-Students will develop an appreciation of the importance of local and global public health and other policy initiatives around health and well-being.
-They will be encouraged to explore how these relate to contemporary health and social care practice.
-Students will be supported to consider innovative ways of working to promote health and well-being within a changing global community.
+You will develop an appreciation of the importance of local and global public health and other policy initiatives around health and wellbeing.
+You will be encouraged to explore how these relate to contemporary Health and Social Care practice.
+You will be supported to consider innovative ways of working to promote health and wellbeing within a changing global community.

-Within the contemporary environment of health and social care there is an absolute need to be able to demonstrate the effectiveness of provision both individually and across organisations.
-In order to achieve and support this, practitioners need to be able to critically reflect on and in practice, evaluating evidence-based practice, including research and be able to effectively utilise evidence to inform and improve practice.
-This module will enhance the skills learnt with the Year 1 Module and encourage the development of independent research skills and literacy in preparation for the dissertation.
-Students will be introduced to research ethics which are required to protect the rights, dignity and safety of those involved and the governance systems.
+Within the contemporary environment of Health and Social Care, there is an absolute need to be able to demonstrate the effectiveness of provision both individually and across organisations.
+In order to achieve and support this, practitioners need to be able to critically reflect on and in practice, evaluating evidence-based practice (including research) and be able to effectively utilise evidence to inform and improve practice.
+This module will enhance the skills learned with the Year 1 Module Introduction to Evidence-informed Practice and Decision Making, and encourage the development of independent research skills and literacy in preparation for the dissertation.
+You will be introduced to research paradigms, data collection methods and data analysis including the use of appropriate software packages.
+You will be introduced to research ethics processes and governance systems and consider how these protect the rights, dignity and safety of those involved.

-This module will focus on professional practice in a domain of multi-agency and multidisciplinary working.
+This module will focus on professional practice in a domain of multi-agency and multi-disciplinary working.
 The complexities inherent in this work will be explored, ensuring consideration is given to professional and personal ethics and values.
 Leadership within the sector is examined, recognising differences, similarities and challenges across and within the sector.
-The second placement takes place within this module, which provides the opportunity for students to enhance their knowledge and understanding of health and social care practice, and to build upon their portfolio of knowledge, skills and values.
-It also enables students to understand the direct and indirect relationships between the students’ actual placement settings and the other agencies involved in the service users’ care.
+The second placement takes place within this module, which provides the opportunity for you to enhance your knowledge and understanding of health and social care practice, and to build upon your portfolio of knowledge, skills and values.
+It also enables you to understand the direct and indirect relationships between your actual placement settings and the other agencies involved in the service users’ care.

-This module brings together a range of theories, models and approaches that aim to identify and address the needs of service users and practitioners within health and social care.
-It will further develop the sociological and psychological theories covered earlier on the programme linked to an area of their interest within health and social care practice.
-Students will consider a holistic understanding of individuals’ expectations of the provision and delivery of health and social care, from a local, national and global perspective.
-Students will explore a range of strategies for managing service users’ expectations whilst appreciating the diversity of needs.
+This module brings together a range of theories, models and approaches that aim to identify and address the needs of service users and practitioners within Health and Social Care.
+It will further develop the sociological and psychological theories covered earlier in the programme linking them to an area of your interest within Health and Social Care practice.
+You will consider a holistic understanding of individuals’ expectations of the provision and delivery of Health and Social Care, from a local, national and global perspective.
+You will explore a range of strategies for managing service users’ expectations whilst appreciating the diversity of needs.

-This module is designed to develop and enhance students’ leadership and management skills.
-Through their placement experience, academic teaching and learning students will have the opportunity to observe and explore a variety of different management and leadership styles.
-Students will be supported to develop their knowledge and understanding of how effective management and leadership styles contribute to practice development and innovation.
-The module will introduce a variety of appropriate resources to strengthen students’ knowledge and skills around leading service innovation in health and social care.
+This module is designed to develop and enhance your leadership and management skills.
+Through your placement experience, academic teaching and learning you will have the opportunity to observe and explore a variety of different management and leadership styles.
+You will be supported to develop your knowledge and understanding of how effective management and leadership styles which include concepts such as coaching and entrepreneurship which contribute to practice development and innovation.
+The module will introduce a variety of appropriate resources to strengthen your knowledge and skills around leading service innovation in health and social care.

 The Dissertation forms an essential component of the Undergraduate Honours award.
-It provides major opportunity for the student to demonstrate an ability to work independently, although an academic supervisor will be allocated to support this.
-The aim of this module is to enable the student to demonstrate critical analysis, problem solving, objective evaluation and reflection on an area of health and social care practice.
-In addition to the application of subject specific skills and general skills such as critical analysis, reasoning and the development of an argument, students will also be expected to display initiative, creative thinking, familiarity with the literature and organisational skills.
-Students are required to select an area of study and to explore fully its relevance to their professional field, reflecting their in-depth study of a chosen topic area of practice, i.e. Health and Social Care.
+It provides a major opportunity for you to demonstrate an ability to work ethically and independently.
+An academic supervisor will be allocated to support this.
+The aim of this module is to enable you to demonstrate critical analysis, problem solving, objective evaluation and reflection on an area of health and social care practice.
+In addition to the application of subject specific skills and general skills such as critical analysis, reasoning and the development of an argument, you will also be expected to display initiative, creative thinking, familiarity with the literature and organisational skills.
+You are required to select an area of study and to explore fully its relevance to your professional field, reflecting your in-depth study of a chosen topic area of practice, i.e. Health and Social Care.

-This module builds on the acquisition of research skills attained throughout the programme, but in particular the final year within the Advanced Research Skills module and Dissertation.
-The module provides the student with a platform from which to demonstrate, consolidate and communicate their research learning.
-It supports learner reflexivity and the opportunity to critically consider how evidence can be utilised in practice and for their own practice.
+This module builds on the acquisition of research skills attained throughout the programme, but in particular during the final year within the Dissertation module.
+The module provides you with a platform from which to demonstrate, consolidate and communicate your research learning.
+It supports learner reflexivity and the opportunity to critically consider how evidence can be utilised in practice and for your own practice.